socnetv/app/docs/roadmaps/roadmap_ws18_signed_network_analysis.md

 ## Status

-Tracked by #284. **P1 complete (2026-09-19, #277).** P0 filed (#285), not started. **P2 complete
+Tracked by #284. **P0, P1, P2 all complete.** P1: 2026-09-19 (#277).
+P0: 2026-09-25 (#285) — DL/
-(2026-09-25)**: engine work (2026-09-22) plus GUI menu wiring across the four affected Graph- distances actions (2026-09-25) — see P2 below for the full account, including a real caching bug found and fixed along the way.
+Adjacency parsers silently dropped negative-weight edges, now fixed with golden coverage in all 7 supported formats.
+P2: engine work 2026-09-22 plus GUI menu wiring across the four affected Graph-distances actions 2026-09-25 — see P2 below for the full account, including a real caching bug found and fixed along the way.
 P3-P4 not started — scoped only.

 **Unrelated fix found and landed along the way (#283):** while designing P2's Bellman-Ford engine path, cross-checking `dijkstraSSSP()`'s behavior against an independent library surfaced a real BC